142894555727

 How to avoid Cash App scams

-Cash App is safe for splitting bills and paying for one-time services or other small transactions, but it’s risky for larger payments.
+Cash App is safe for splitting bills and paying for one-time services or even large transactions for people you know personally.
 Any transactions with those you don’t know personally leave you open to manipulation.
 When dealing with businesses, make sure to double-check for typos, alternate spellings, or letter-swapping tricks (such as using an upper-case “i” instead of a lower-case “L”).

 Don’t share your personal details online